sdboyer/constext/README.md

 1. If either parent context is canceled, the constext is canceled.
 The err is set to whatever the err of the parent that was canceled.
-2. If either parent has a deadline, the constext inherits that same deadline.
-If both have a deadline, it inherits the sooner one.
+2. If either parent has a deadline, the constext uses that same deadline.
+If both have a deadline, it uses the sooner/lesser one.
 3. Values from both parents are unioned together.
 When a key is present in both parent trees, the left (first) context supercedes the right (second).